JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 Here, the rectangle is semi-transparent due to the alpha channel added to the RGB color.
 The rectangle function is quite versatile, for instance 3D boxes are easy to implement which in turn could be used for plotting a 3D histogram.
-See our next example, where we are using again our `peaks` function and some additional definitions:
+See our next example, where we are using again the `peaks` function and some additional definitions:

 ```jl
 sc("""